• Skip to primary navigation

 If you like this recipe you will love my broccoli ramen slaw and my apple Swiss salad!

-This slaw would go great with my slow roasted pork shoulder recipe!
+This slaw would go great with my slow roasted pork shoulder recipe and my City Chicken recipe.

 FAQ's